How to create a Collaborative Course

 International

-experiences accessible to a wider range of students, democratising global
+experiences accessible to a broader range of students, democratising global

 learning

-Do you want to learn more?
-Then you will find all the details on the following pages:
+Want to learn more?
+Find all the details on the next pages:

 Blended Intensive Programmes